camunda/camunda-docs/howtos/configuration.md

 This documentation is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

-The framework is [well documented](https://v2.docusaurus.io/docs/) and is used by many (open-source) Projects.
+The framework is [well documented](https://v2.docusaurus.io/docs/) and is used by many (open source) Projects.

 ## `docusaurus.config.js`